libp2p/docs/content/concepts/protocols.md

 information about themselves, such as their public key, which is used to derive their [`PeerId`](/concepts/peer-id/).

 Importantly, the `Identify` message includes an `observedAddr` field that contains the [multiaddr][definition_multiaddr] that the peer observed the request coming in on.
-This is what helps peers determine their NAT status, since it allows them to see what other peers observe as their public address and compare it to their own view of the network.
+This helps peers determine their NAT status, since it allows them to see what other peers observe as their public address and compare it to their own view of the network.

 [identify_proto]: https://github.com/libp2p/go-libp2p/blob/master/p2p/protocol/identify/pb/identify.proto